MSU Dialab experts explain the difference between deer illnesses - ExBulletin

 The hoax reflects that feeling.

 “Keep on enjoying deer hunting, being careful to test your CWD harvest.
 It’s easy and it takes about 7 days to get results,” says Demarais.
-“Tests ensure that families eat only venison without evidence of CWD infection.
-There are no known cases of CWD infection spreading to humans, but similar cows known as mad cow disease.
-The disease has jumped on humans.
-State health agencies suggest that it is a wise approach not to eat deer venison, which tests positive for CWD. “
+“Tests ensure that families have no evidence of CWD infection and eat only venison.
+There are no known cases of CWD infection spreading to humans, but similar to cattle known as mad cow disease.
+The disease has jumped into humans.
+State health agencies suggest that it is a wise approach not to eat venison, which tests positive for CWD. “

-To find a place to test the CWD of harvested deer, visit the following website: www.mdwfp.com/wildlife-hunting/chronic-wasting-disease..
-For more information on MSU Deer Lab, please visit: www.msudeer.msstate.edu..
-For more information on the Faculty of Forest Resources, please visit the following website. www.cfr.msstate.edu..
-Visit the Forest and Wildlife Research Center. www.fwrc.msstate.edu..
+To find a place to test the CWD of harvested deer, visit the following website: www.mdwfp.com/wildlife-

 Sources